azhagan2/Interview_prep/README.md

-# Python Interview Q/A Pack
+# DE Interview Q/A Pack

 This Python Interview starter questions will helps you in cracking interviews.